Advanced¶

 .add();

-Loading Limits#
+Loading Limits¶

 Some equipment has operational limits regarding the current, active power or apparent power value, corresponding to the equipment’s physical limitations (related to heating).

-Loading limits are defined by one permanent limit and any number of temporary limits (zero or more).
+High loading limits are defined by one permanent limit and any number of temporary limits (zero or more).
 The permanent limit sets the current, active power or apparent power absolute value under which the equipment can safely be operated for any duration.
 The temporary limits can be used to define higher current, active power or apparent power limitations corresponding to specific operational durations.
 A temporary limit thus has an acceptable duration.

 The component on which the current limits are applied can safely remain between the preceding limit (it could be another temporary limit or a permanent limit) and this limit for a duration up to the acceptable duration.
-Please look at this scheme to fully understand the modeling (the following example shows current limits, but this modeling is valid for all loading limits):
+Please look at this scheme to fully understand the modeling (the following example shows current limits, but this modeling is valid for all high loading limits):

 Note that, following this modeling, in general, the last temporary limit (the higher one in value) should be infinite with an acceptable duration different from zero, except for tripping current modeling where the last temporary limit is infinite with an acceptable duration equal to zero.
 If temporary limits are modeled, the permanent limit becomes mandatory.
+If no temporary limit is present, then the acceptable duration above the permanent limit will be infinite.

-Limit group collection#
+Limit group collection¶

 In network development studies or in an operational context (CGMES), we can have a set of operational limits according to the season (winter vs summer, for example), the time of the day (day vs night) etc. In PowSyBl, users can store a collection of limits: